-- Never solicit a gift, entertainment, paid trip, or guest accommodation from a prospect, customer, or vendor unless there is a legitimate TriNet business justification for doing so. - Kindly decline gifts of cash or cash equivalent such as a gift card, check, loan, or stock. - Report all gifts, including entertainment, paid trips or guest accommodations, that colleagues receive from TriNet prospects, customers, and vendors with a value of greater than \$50 by completing this Gift, Entertainment and Payment Disclosure Form. - Use good judgment and stay attuned to how acceptance of a gift may appear to other colleagues, other prospective vendors, and your manager. - Turn down any gift if it is likely being given to influence a decision or if it would give the appearance of something improper, even if it is within the below-specified value limits. - Never ask anyone for a gift, meal, or entertainment. - In addition, to be acceptable gifts must: - " Be nominal in value.
-No one may accept any gift, entertainment, paid trip or guest accommodations with a value of more than \$200, or total gifts from one source with total value of more than \$500 per calendar year, unless such gifts are approved by your manager and the CCO or their designee by completing this Gift, Entertainment and Payment Disclosure Form. - " Be infrequent. - " Be consistent with acceptable business practices, given the industry and the geographic location. - " Be permitted by law and the policies of both the giver and receiver. - " Be consistent with our Core Values and not detract from TriNet's reputation.
+- Never solicit a gift, entertainment, paid trip, or guest accommodation from a prospect, customer, or vendor unless there is a legitimate TriNet business justification for doing so. - Kindly decline gifts of cash or cash equivalent such as a gift card, check, loan, or stock. - Report all gifts, including entertainment, paid trips or guest accommodations, that colleagues receive from TriNet prospects, customers, and vendors as required by the Gifts and Entertainment Policy. - Use good judgment and stay attuned to how acceptance of a gift may appear to other colleagues, other prospective vendors, and your manager. - Turn down any gift if it is likely being given to influence a decision or if it would give the appearance of something improper, even if it is within the below-specified value limits. - Never ask anyone for a gift, meal, or entertainment. - In addition, to be acceptable gifts must: - Be nominal in value. - Be infrequent. - Be consistent with acceptable business practices, given the industry and the geographic location. - Be permitted by law and the policies of both the giver and receiver. - Be consistent with our Core Values and not detract from TriNet's reputation.

-PROVIDING GIFTS AND PAYMENTS TO OTHERS (Including Meals, Entertainment, and Sponsorships)
+PROVIDING GIFTS AND PAYMENTS TO OTHERS (INCLUDING MEALS, ENTERTAINMENT, AND SPONSORSHIPS)